close global

 • GB

-F1 Testing Results: Bahrain timesheets as Aston Martin complete just TWO laps
+F1 Testing Results: Bahrain timesheets as Ferrari dominate rivals

-F1 Testing Results: Bahrain timesheets as Aston Martin complete just TWO laps
+F1 Testing Results: Bahrain timesheets as Ferrari dominate rivals

 Sam Cook

-Ferrari's Charles Leclerc topped the timesheets in Bahrain during the final morning session of 2026 pre-season testing, but it was the Aston Martin F1 team whose struggles were the focus of the paddock.
+Ferrari's Charles Leclerc topped the timesheets in Bahrain by almost a second during the final day of F1 2026 pre-season testing.

-Aston Martin did not run until the very end of the morning session, with a statement being released by their power unit manufacturer Honda admitting that a battery issue had been found and that they will only be doing short runs on Friday.
+Meanwhile, Aston Martin barely ran on the final day, after a statement was released by their power unit manufacturer Honda admitting that a battery issue had been found and that they would only be doing short runs on Friday.

-Antonelli's incident was the only unplanned red flag of the morning session on day three, meaning the other teams were not disrupted too much in their attempts to get in as many laps as possible on the final day of testing before the season-opening Australian Grand Prix.
+Antonelli's incident was the only unplanned red flag of day three, meaning the other teams were not disrupted too much in their attempts to get in as many laps as possible on the final day of testing before the season-opening Australian Grand Prix.

 F1 Testing Results - Bahrain Week Two - Day Three